Cashman Center

 The Cashman Center or the Cashman Field Center is a 483000 sqft complex on a 55 acre site in Las Vegas, Nevada.
 Operated by the City of Las Vegas, it includes Cashman Field and a permanently closed 98100 sqft convention center.
-The center was mostly used for local events, but did host national events like the second 2008 Democratic presidential debate and the 2008-09 United States Bowling Congress Open Championships.
+The center was mostly used for local events, but did host national events throughout the years, including the second 2008 Democratic presidential debate, the 1986 American Bowling Congress National Bowling Tournament, and the 2008-09 United States Bowling Congress Open Championships.

 History

 The center opened in 1948.
 The convention center closed in 2017.
 The final event was the Moscow Ballet in December 2017.
 The convention center will be replaced by a larger downtown expo center.

 The adjacent field complex remains open and in use.
 During the COVID-19 pandemic, the parking lot was painted with spaces six feet apart to enforce social distancing among the homeless people that were sleeping there while a shelter was being cleaned after an infected person had been at the facility.